sirech/talk-lean-functional-kotlin-backends/presentation.md

 class: center middle

-## The techs that we will be mentioning
+## Techs that we will be mentioning

 ---